 Divorce is a difficult process, and each state handles the process differently.
-It’s important for spouses looking to get a divorce to contact an experienced family law attorney who can guide them through the complex legal process.
+It’s important for spouses looking to get a divorce to contact an experienced attorney who can guide them through the complex legal process.
 Get the facts on the New Jersey divorce process — before, during, and after — to ensure you get the most out of this painful time.

 How to File for Divorce in New Jersey